Easy Wall-Mounted DIY Spice Rack

 Related: 10 Must-Have Woodworking Tools for Beginners

-What Tools Do You Need to Build This DIY Spice Rack?
+What Tools Do You Need to Build a Spice Cabinet?

-We only need a few basic tools to build this wood spice cabinet.
-Tools like a miter saw, Kreg Jig and a drill.
+You only need a few basic tools to build this wood spice cabinet.
+Tools like a miter saw, pocket hole and a drill.
 It’s handy to have an orbital sander, but you could use a sanding block to smooth the parts instead.
 It’s also helpful to have an assortment of bar clamps.

 You may enjoy these helpful tool tutorials:

-What Kind of Wood Do You Need to Make This Spice Rack?
+What Wood Should You Use to Make a Wall-Mounted Spice Cabinet?

 This easy to build spice cabinet can be made with just about any type of wood.
 I used common pine to build the cabinet and shelves.
 Pine is inexpensive and easy to work with.
 I purchased the pine at my local home improvement store.